awodey/awodey.github.io/typetheory/index.md

 - Here are some other [notes on Kripke completeness of Simple Type Theory](/typetheory/notes/KripkeSTT.pdf).
 - Also check out the course notes from [Fischbachau](../fischbachau/) for a bigger picture.
 - the [lecture notes](/typetheory/notes/typetheory2.pdf) for simple type theory are now complete.
+- the first set of [lecture notes](/typetheory/notes/typetheory3a.pdf) for dependent type theory are now available.
 <!---
 - The [lecture notes](/catlog/notes/catlog1.pdf) for (the first half of) Chapter 1 on Algebraic Theories are available.
 - The [lecture notes](/catlog/notes/catlog1.pdf) for Chapter 1 on Algebraic Theories are now complete.